 The topics covered in this section include:

-An OpenSim model represents the dynamics of a system of rigid bodies and joints that are acted upon by forces to produce motion.
-The OpenSim model file is made up of components corresponding to parts of the physical system.
-These parts are: bodies, joints, forces, markers, constraints, contact geometry, and controllers.
+An OpenSim model represents the neuromuscular and musculoskeletal dynamics of a human or animal that is of interest to study within a computer simulation.
+The OpenSim model is made up of components corresponding to parts of the physical system that combine to generate or describe movement.
+These parts are: reference frames, bodies, joints, constraints, forces, contact geometry, markers and controllers.

-In OpenSim, the skeletal part of a model is represented by rigid bodies interconnected by joints.
-Joints define how a body (e.g., bone segment) can move with respect to its parent body.
-In OpenSim, all bodies have a parent and are connected to its parent via a joint, except for ground.
+In OpenSim, a model's skeletal system is represented by rigid bodies interconnected by joints.
+Joints define how two bodies (e.g., bone segment), termed parent and child bodies, can move with respect to one another.
 Constraints can also be applied to limit the motion of bodies.

 The figure below shows a conceptual schematic of an OpenSim model.
-In the remainder of the chapter, we will discuss the OpenSim model file format used to describe these models.You can edit these properties using an XML editor, or you can view and edit the properties using the GUI Property Editor.
+In the remainder of the chapter, we will discuss the OpenSim model file format used to describe these models.You can edit these properties using scripts (in the GUI, Matlab or Python), via an XML editor, or you can view and edit the properties using the GUI Property Editor and Outputs List.

 OpenSim Model File Format